CharaChorder/docs/docs/SerialAPI.rst

    "OUTPUT","2","Keymap","Hexadecimal Keymap Code","A0",""
    "OUTPUT","3","Index","Decimal Number","24",""
    "OUTPUT","4","Action Id","Decimal Number","112","Valid action Ids range from 8 thru 2047.
 Returns a 00 if either the Keymap Code or Index or Action Id are out of range."
-   "OUTPUT","5","Success","Boolean Number","1","This will be 0 on success, or greater than zero for an error if the chordmap did not exist or the deletion was uns uccessful"
+   "OUTPUT","5","Success","Boolean Number","1","This will be 0 on success, or greater than zero for an error if the chordmap did not exist or the deletion was unsuccessful"

 Example(s):